Telepresence in Performing Arts

 Coriolanus Online provided students with an opportunity to identify and explore relevant features of performance practices within and in relation to their specific cultural and historical contexts, which involved acting in a foreign language.
 A second iteration of this project will take place in February 2017.
 This iteration involves the same group of students and will culminate in a field trip to Tampere where both groups will perform together live and will also demonstrate the use of the technology to an invited audience of theatre practitioners and technologists.
 The text chosen for this second stage will be King Lear and we will explore both a large ‘public’ scene as well as more intimate sections from the text in order to examine how this pedagogy enables rehearsal work in these differing circumstances.

-Tom (@aa4084) is an academic (Senior Lecturer in Theatre) and theatre director currently based at Coventry University.
+Tom (@aa4084) is a Senior Lecturer in Theatre and theatre director currently based at Coventry University.
 He studied English Literature and Language at Queen’s University Belfast before going on to complete a PhD in Theatre at the University of Ulster researching the history of non-naturalistic dramaturgy especially the concept of the ‘play within a play’.
-In 1990, after working for some time as a freelance actor, Tom co-founded Sightlines Theatre Company, Belfast, working with them as Artistic Director for six years.
+In 1990, after working for some time as a freelance actor, Tom co-founded Sightlines Theatre Company, Belfast, working with them as Artistic Director and director for six years.